CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m02_statistics_for_financial_markets/README.md

 - If **Price < VWAP** ⇒ **BUY**
 - If **Price > VWAP** ⇒ **SELL**

-The main reason is that we assume that VWAP is quite a faire price then if the market price is below, it will tend to get up and vice versa
+The main reason is that we assume that VWAP is sort of  a fair price then if the market price is below, it will tend to get up and vice versa

 Whenever we get ssignal, we square off the earlier position and enter a new position according to the signal
 ---